Taking care of your surgical wounds aids your recovery. Swelling is normal after surgery and bruising is not uncommon.

 Don’t over do the cool packs

 Too much of a good thing is never enough isn’t the case here.
-There are people who suffered from frostbite due to over use of cold packs.
+There are people who suffered from due to over use of cold packs.
 Especially when the skin is numb after a procedure frostbite may occur.

 Also an allergic reaction to post surgery cold therapy called cold urticaria has been reported.